21TORR/docs-old/docs/index.rst

 This are the docs for all 21TORR internal libraries and tools.

 :doc:`firefly/index`
-    A build tool to build JS + SCSS apps.
+    A build tool to build JS + SCSS applications.

 :doc:`dune/index`
     A JS library, that provides helper functions for the most common tools.